Diablo5G/ELK-Stack-Project/README.md

         ssh sysadmin@<jump-box-provisioner>
      ```

-2. I need to add a new firewall rule to allow my Jump Box (10.0.0.4) to connect to my web servers over HTTP on port 80.
+2. We need to add a new firewall rule to allow my Jump Box (10.0.0.4) to connect to my web servers over HTTP on port 80.
 To do so, I add a new Inbound Security Rule to Red-Team Network Security Group:

 ![jump to http to webservers](https://github.com/Diablo5G/ELK-Stack-Project/blob/main/Resources/Images/jump%20to%20http%20to%20webservers.png)